European High-Tech Startups Thrive, Says Skype Founder

 Why look there?

-Populations and internet use are growing fastest outside the United States, Zennström told students on March 8 at the Stanford Graduate School of Business.
-His talk was jointly sponsored by the GSB's Center for Entrepreneurial Studies and the student Venture Capital Club.
+Populations and internet use are growing fastest outside the United States, Zennström told students on March 8 at Stanford GSB.
+His talk was jointly sponsored by the GSB’s Center for Entrepreneurial Studies and the student Venture Capital Club.

 “Skype was a very successful company that came out of Europe, and there have been several others as well.
 That’s very important because it shows you that it can be done, that you don’t need to be in Silicon Valley to start a [technology] company,” he explained.
 “The markets outside the United States are bigger than the U.S. market and are becoming bigger and bigger.
 We always want to find people who want to go out and change the world and create worldwide category winners.”